DannyVogel/webpushkit/README.md

 ##### `unsubscribe(deviceIds?: string[]): Promise<UnsubscribeResponse>`

 Unsubscribes from push notifications.
 If no device IDs are provided, unsubscribes the current device.
+When unsubscribing the current device (or if the current device ID is included in the provided array), this method also:
+- Unsubscribes from the browser's PushManager
+- Removes the device ID from localStorage

 **Returns:**